harshanvarma/HealthMate/README.md

 ### Nutrition Tracking
 - Store and manage users' nutritional data in **MongoDB**.
 - Retrieve past records to gain insights and track nutritional habits over time.

+### Food recommendations
+- Integrated a feature where the food recommendations will be generated based on the users dietary needs

+### Potential deficiencies
+- Potential deficiencies and diseases will be tracked
+- Provides Dietary suggestions to tackle them

 ### Mental Health Chatbot
 - Built a compassionate chatbot powered by **OpenAI GPT-4** to: